Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 USING OTHER TRANSPORT PROVIDERS

-Blackburn with Darwen Community Transport provides a door- to-door service for disabled people and people over 60 who cannot use public transport or those who do not have immediate access to a local bus service.
-For further information and booking telephone 01254 588190
+Community Transport Services provide a door-to-door service for fans to get to and from a match who cannot use public transport or who do not have immediate access to a local bus service.
+For further information and bookings please ring Blackburn and Darwen Dial a Ride on 01254 200333.

 CAR PARKING AT AND AROUND THE GROUND

 Car parking is limited due to the nature of the built up area around Ewood Park.
 Limited spaces are available for home and visiting supporters.
 Seasonal Permits are available for home fans.
-Match Day Car parking needs to be pre-booked and a parking permit is required to access Car Park B which is located behind the Darwen End Stand and Car Park H which is located behind the Blackburn End Stand.
+Accessible Match Day Car parking is available at Car Park B - which is located behind the Darwen End Stand, and Car Park H - which is located behind the Blackburn End Stand.
+Priced at £10.
 Please note a disabled blue badge without a permit is not sufficient to access Car parks B and H.

 DROP–OFF / PICK-UP POINTS